repository4poc/shopping-cart/README.md

   To execute application locally run the below command ./run_local.sh

-## Run on a container on local machine
+## Run in a container on local machine
 ### Prerequisites
 - npm and maven must be on your local machine
 - docker and docker-compose must be installed on your local machine